alibaba/Alink/docs/en/samplebatchop.md

 ## Description
-Sample with given ratio with or without replacement.
+Sample the input data with given ratio with or without replacement.

 ## Parameters
 | Name | Description | Type | Required？ | Default Value |